HaseebWaliQuaidian/springsecurity-jwt/README.md

 Here are steps how to work on it
 The process is defined in 2 chunks, 1 (getting the token after login).
 2 If token is presented, validating the resuming the request chain.

-Below are the steps for 1st chunk of the work
+Below are the steps for 1st chunk of the work \n
-1 - First of all we need to skip the FilterChain (for authentication/login purpose) 2 - We need to add a controller so that we can validate userName and password (in this case AuthController) 3 - Inside authController we will use AuthenticationManager and once validated, we will create JWT Token 4 - Return this token to the client
+1 - First of all we need to skip the FilterChain (for authentication/login purpose) \n 2 - We need to add a controller so that we can validate userName and password (in this case AuthController) 3 - Inside authController we will use AuthenticationManager and once validated, we will create JWT Token 4 - Return this token to the client